-We have gathered together a list of books that we think are of particular interest to our society members.
+We have gathered together a list of recommended books that we think are of particular interest to our society members.
 If you click on each book image, it will take you to the Amazon page so you can read more about it and order it if you wish. *Note: SPCEA does not make any money from the sale of any book.

 Why is it so hard to make lasting changes in our companies, in our communities, and in our own lives?